kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 	    return cipherTextLength;
 	}

+###### NOTE: Padding is used by default if the data does not divide exactly into the fixed block size.

 ### Decryption

 To decrypt, we create and initialize the context with a decryption operation using the same appropriate key sizes: